darekf77/ng2-logger/src/lib/lib-info.md

 THIS FILE IS GENERATED.
 THIS FILE IS GENERATED.
 THIS FILE IS GENERATED.

-This folder is only for storing migration files with auto-generated names.
+This folder is an entry point for npm Angular/NodeJS library

 THIS FILE IS GENERATED.THIS FILE IS GENERATED.
 THIS FILE IS GENERATED.